markuswntr/swift-simdx/README.md

 # SIMDX

-*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C (see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target).
+*SIMDX* provides a unified implementation for built-in vector and matrix intrinsics, such as **SSE/AVX on x86** and **Neon on Arm**, in C
+(see `CSIMDX` target) and exposes them to Swift as generic types (see `SIMDX` target).
 Furthermore, *SIMDX* provides a fast and portable implementation of SIMD like intrinsics on **hardware which doesn't natively support** them, making *SIMDX* independent of the target hardware.
-Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically inlines the appropriate intrinsic functions those through the fastest available instructions.
+Therefore it allows vector and matrix calculations on any (Swift supporting) hardware and automatically inlines the appropriate intrinsic functions of the target hardware.

-If you want to know the details reading the following [Blog post]() #link

-## Disclaimer

-The library is approaching its first alpha release – it is neither finished nor fully defined.
-Now is the time for feedback and I encourage you to look at it.
-If you want to report a bug or an unexpected behaviour, feel free to open an issue.
-If have suggestions or really anything else that helps evolving the library and/or are interested in the details feel free to contact me or leave a comment in the [Swift Forum]() #link post.
+> **Warning.** Not meant to be used in production, created for learning purposes! <br/> See [**Stumbling on SIMD**](https://blog.wntr.me/posts/001-the-properties-of-space/) series to learn how this project came to be. <br/>If you want to report a bug or an unexpected behaviour, feel free to open an issue.
+If have suggestions or really anything else that helps evolving the library and/or are interested in the details feel free to contact me on [GitHub](https://github.com/markuswntr) or [Twitter](https://twitter.com/markuswntr).

-#linktoswiftforumspost

 ## TODO

-Move TODOs to Issues or a Project at some point
+Move TODOs to Issues and/or a Project at some point

 - [x] 64-bit storage
 - [x] 128-bit storage